sahin/iMessageDataKit/README.md

 $ gem install cocoapods
 ```

-To integrate SnapKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate `iMessageDataKit` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'iMessageDataKit'
 ```

-Then, run the following command in Terminal (from your projects root folder):
+Then, run the following command in Terminal (from your project's root folder):

 ```bash
 $ pod install